sevak1992/react-movies-library/README.md

 $ npm start
 ```

-After the running the **npm start** command please navigate to http://localhost:3000/ to see the hosted application.
+After running the **npm start** command please navigate to http://localhost:3000/ to see the hosted application.

 #### Required Environment variables:

-If you want to run or publish the application yourself you will need the additional steps.
-The following enviroment variables needed (See the [.env.example file](https://github.com/sevak1992/react-movies-library/blob/master/.env.example)):
+Additional steps are needed if you want to run or publish the application yourself.
+The following enviroment variables are needed (See the [.env.example file](https://github.com/sevak1992/react-movies-library/blob/master/.env.example)):

 ```sh
 REACT_APP_TMDB_API_KEY=